glacode/yamma/README.md

 A language server for .mmp files (metamath proof files).

-## Functionality
+## Features

-This Language Server works for .mmp files.
-It has the following language features:
-- Completions
+- ** Completions **: syntax suggestions, step suggestions, search results
-- Diagnostics
+- ** Diagnostics **
-- Code Actions
+- ** Code Actions **
-- Quick Fixes
+- ** Quick Fixes **: missing disjoint vars statements
-- Semantic Tokenization
+- ** Semantic Tokenization **
-- On Hover Documentation
+- ** On Hover Documentation **
-- Unification (and Standard Reformatting)
+- ** Unification **: standard reformatting, renumbering, step completion, step derivation
-- Search (in the theory)
+- ** Search ** in the theory
-- Step Suggestions (Model Based)
+- ** Step Suggestions ** (Model Based)
-- Model Generation
+- ** Model Generation **
+- ** Proof Generation **
-- Load/Save additional theorems in .mm compatible format
+- ** Load/Save additional ** theorems in .mm compatible format

+## Prerequisites

+To use this extension, you need to have Node.js installed on your machine.
+If Node.js is not yet installed, follow the official installation guide: [Node.js Installation Guide](https://nodejs.org).

+## Installation

+1. Launch Visual Studio Code.
+2. Go to the Extensions view by clicking on the square icon on the left sidebar or pressing `Ctrl+Shift+X`.
+3. Search for "Yamma" in the search bar.
+4. Click on the "Install" button next to the "Yamma" extension.
+5. After the installation, click on the "Reload" button to activate the extension.

+## Usage

+1. Open a .mmp file Visual Studio Code.
+2. The extension will automatically detect the .mm file to be used as the underlying theory and it wull load it, parse it and verify it.
+3. Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) to access the available commands and features provided by the extension.
+4. Utilize the Intellisense capabilities to get suggestions while writing your proofs.

-## Getting started
+## Contribute

 First please ensure you have git, nodejs, and Visual Studio Code installed.
 Then: